(Formerly known as the Rotary Round - this route has been renamed in memory of Rotarian David Whittlestone who was inspirational in it's introduction)

 WHITTLESTONE WALK N' WHEEL

-You may have noticed some signs going up around Nailsea and Wraxall, signs that could be for a walk.
+You may have noticed some signs around Nailsea and Wraxall, signs that could be for a walk.
 But they also suggest a walk with a difference.
 They have the wheelchair symbol on them.
 So what's this then?

 Well, we have developed our shortest Charity Walk into a walk that is suitable for everyone - a Walk and Wheel and we are calling it the WHITTLESTONE WALK N' WHEEL.